-sector).
+It will be crucial to ensure that stricter regulation and supervision of banks will not push bank-like activities and risks towards non - or less - regulated institutions (the so-called "shadow banking" sector).
 Let us not forget that the financial crisis originated in the US securitization market, largely populated by unregulated or scantily regulated operators.
 While we have to address bank-like risks to financial stability emerging from outside the regular banking system, the approach should be proportionate, focussed on those activities that are material to the system, using as a starting point those that were a source of risk during the crisis.
-The FSB is currently refining the set of recommendations issued in November of last year.
+The FSB has released a final set of recommendations in August 2013.
 One should bear in mind, however, that the new recommendations will be able to address the specific risks that arose during the crisis, and we all recognise the ability of the shadow banking sector to innovate.